Hetari/LeetCode-Solutions/README.md

 Contributions are highly encouraged!
 Whether you have a better solution or suggestions for improvement, your input is valuable.
 Simply open an issue or submit a pull request, and let's collaborate to make this repository even better!

-## TypeScript and Python: The Perfect Duo
+## TypeScript: The Language of Choice

-With solutions meticulously crafted in TypeScript and Python, this repository offers the best of both worlds.
-Whether you prefer the type safety and modern syntax of TypeScript or the simplicity and versatility of Python, you'll find a wealth of knowledge and inspiration waiting for you here.
+With solutions meticulously crafted in TypeScript, this repository offers the best of modern JavaScript-based programming.
+TypeScript provides type safety, modern syntax, and powerful tooling, making it an excellent choice for solving algorithmic problems.

 ## Get Started!

 Ready to dive in?
 Start exploring the LeetCode solutions now and embark on a journey of learning, discovery, and mastery.

 Happy coding, and may your algorithms shine bright! 💫